mrbelowski/CrewChiefV4/README.txt

 If a new version of the app is available the auto updater will prompt you to download it.
 This will download and run a new .msi installer - just point it at the existing install location and it'll update your old installation.
 It won't remove your existing sound pack or your settings.

 If a new sound pack or driver names pack is available the appropriate Download button(s) will be enabled - these will download and unpack the updated sounds / driver names, then restart the application.

-If the sounds download fails you can manually update to the latest version by downloading the sounds and / or driver names packs and unzipping them over your existing installation.

-The app, the voice recognition packs, and the sound pack, and the driver names pack are all available separately.
-To install a new version of the app, simply download the CrewChiefV4.x.y_no_sounds and unzip it over the top of your existing installation.
-If the sound pack also needs to be updated, when you run the app you'll get an error in the console window telling you to update the sound pack.
-To do this, download the latest sound pack and replace the existing one with this new one.
-If you want to update your driver names, you can download the latest driver_names pack and unzip this into your install directory, overwriting the /sounds/driver_names folder.
-At the time of writing, I plan to keep adding to the driver_names package, making it a single ever-growing set of names, rather than releasing names in small chunks.
-But that might change.

-the full app with sounds & driver names can be downloaded here 	 : https://drive.google.com/file/d/0B4KQS820QNFbN1VfZHRZMDdSc1k/view?usp=sharing the application (with no sounds) can be downloaded here    		 : https://drive.google.com/file/d/0B4KQS820QNFbdGF6X2xhZzk3aG8/view?usp=sharing the sound pack can be downloaded here 	 						 : https://drive.google.com/file/d/0B4KQS820QNFbM0xoWVExOERnR2s/view?usp=sharing the 'lo-fi' (more radio-like) sound pack can be downloaded here  : https://drive.google.com/file/d/0B4KQS820QNFbS0N3emliWW9ONHc/view?usp=sharing the latest driver names can be downloaded here                 	 : https://drive.google.com/file/d/0B4KQS820QNFbZHRlUmxfOVV3NHc/view?usp=sharing the latest 'lo-fi' driver names can be downloaded here           : https://drive.google.com/file/d/0B4KQS820QNFbdEd2b1FFQS1ldFE/view?usp=sharing

 the 64bit speech recognition installers can be downloaded here 	 : https://drive.google.com/file/d/0B4KQS820QNFbY05tVnhiNVFnYkU/view?usp=sharing the 32bit speech recognition installers can be downloaded here   : https://drive.google.com/file/d/0B4KQS820QNFbRVJrVjU4X1NxSEU/view?usp=sharing